-Federal and state drug laws make it illegal to possess or distribute controlled substances in Phoenix such as marijuana, methamphetamine, cocaine, LSD, and heroin.
+Drug crimes are Federal and Arizona state drug laws that make it illegal to possess or distribute controlled substances in Phoenix such as marijuana, methamphetamine, cocaine, LSD, and heroin.
 These laws make it illegal to possess any chemicals used to cultivate and manufacture drugs as well as certain accessories related to drug use.
 Drug possession laws vary from state to state and according to drug type and amount.
 Possession of small amounts can be considered “simple” possession, while possession of larger quantities can result in a charge of “possession with intent to distribute.”

 Federal drug statues classify controlled substances according to “schedules.”
 The Attorney General has the authority to delete or add substances and the drugs located on the schedules are referred to as “Controlled Dangerous Substances.”